Domterion/.dotfiles/README.md

 **Wallpaper**

-Wallpaper used is called "background.jpg", the theme is based around this.
+Wallpaper used is called "background", the theme is based around this.
 If youre going to use it, make sure the mode is tiling.

 **All the things**: